duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_cheat_sheets.md

 - To express a double quote, use a double backslash: `\\"`
 - To express literal brackets, braces, and backslash, escape with a double backslash: `{Ctrl + \\[}`.
-- In the case of trying to express a single literal backslash you need to have a double backslash and each of them need to be escaped: `[Ctrl + \\\\]`.
-(Note: an uneven number of sequential backslashes will throw an error)
+- To express a single literal backslash, use a double backslash - and escape both: `[Ctrl + \\\\]`.

+Note that an uneven number of sequential backslashes will throw an error.

 ### Formatting Key Presses